BU-KABlab/PANDA-BEAR/documentation/03 Writing-Protocols.md

 ## Available Actions

-PANDA-SDL provides a set of predefined actions that you can use in your protocols:
+PANDA-BEAR provides a set of predefined actions that you can use in your protocols:

 ### Fluid Handling
 - `transfer(volume, solution_name, destination_well, toolkit)` - Transfers a solution to a well